Skip to main content

 Where This Led Me

-The gap between what organizations know they need and what they have the confidence to pursue is real, significant, and closeable.
+The gap between what organisations know they need and what they have the confidence to pursue is real, significant, and closeable.

 Chapter 03 of 03